neilnaveen/neilnaveen.github.io/content/posts/leetcode-1323.md

 ***

-This part gets the number that we have to multiply to the first digit to get its before placevalue .
-It does this by multiplying 1 by 10 for how long the number is `-1`
+This part gets the number that we have to multiply to the last digit to get its place value.
+It does this by multiplying one by 10 for how long the number is `-1.`
 ```c
 nummultiplyer := 1
 for i := 0 ; i < len(arr)-1 ; i++{